EMI: Television

-In 1934, an EMI research team led by Sir Isaac Shoenberg developed the electronic Marconi-EMI system for television broadcasting, which quickly replaced Baird's electro-mechanical system following its introduction in 1936.
-After the Second World War, EMI resumed its involvement in making broadcasting equipment, notably providing the BBC's second television transmitter at Sutton Coldfield.
-It also manufactured broadcast television cameras for British television production companies as well as for the BBC.
+In 1934, an EMI research team led by Sir Isaac Shoenberg developed the electronic Marconi-EMI system for television broadcasting, which replaced Baird's electro-mechanical system following its introduction in 1936.
+After the Second World War, EMI resumed its involvement in broadcast equipment production, providing the BBC's second television transmitter at Sutton Coldfield.
+It also manufactured broadcast television cameras for British television production companies and the BBC.
 The commercial television ITV companies also used them alongside cameras made by Pye and Marconi.
-Their best-remembered piece of broadcast television equipment was the EMI 2001 colour television camera, which became the mainstay of much of the British television industry from the end of the 1960s until the early 1990s.
+Their most commercially successful piece of equipment was the EMI 2001 colour television camera, which was widely used in the British television industry from the end of the 1960s until the early 1990s.
 Exports of this piece of equipment were low, however, and EMI left this area of product manufacture.

 Blumlein and radar

 EMI engineer Alan Blumlein received a patent for the invention of stereophonic sound in 1931.
 He was killed in 1942 whilst conducting flight trials on an experimental H2S radar set.

 During and after World War II, the EMI Laboratories in Hayes, Hillingdon developed radar equipment (including the receiver section of the British Army's GL-II anti-aircraft fire-control radar), microwave devices such as the reflex klystron oscillator (having played a crucial role in the development of early production types following on from the British Admiralty Signal School's pioneering NR89, the so-called "Sutton tube"), electro-optic devices such as infra-red image converters, and eventually guided missiles employing analogue computers.